aggregat4/dendriform/JOURNAL.md

 I've also started a prototype for a keyboard shortcut registry.
 So far I have an abstraction to represent a shortcut.
 The question remaining is where to implement the shortcuts and where to register them.

 In the place where we have a Tree component instance?
 Call some utility "registerStandardKeyboardShortcuts" function that then just registers all our default handlers?

+## 19.1.2019

+Added subcription to change notifications in the repository interface and eventlog implementation.
+Added functionality to the tree to subscribe to that and to reload the tree on changes.

+First simple tests with an incognito window and a normal window show that changes are synced, the trees are updated and they seem to converge on the same state!

+Testing was not thorough and will need to be more extensive.
+I saw one case where during parallel updates (changes on one tree, switch to other and make changes there) caused a "can not deal with more than one event per node" exception in one of the trees.
+The good news is that it fixed itself afterwards.
+This could be a race condition in the eventlog or perhaps more likely just a normal situation when updates come in from two sides and garbage collection has not run yet?